bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-19-recovering-deleted-files.md

 ---
 layout: post
-title: "Recovering Deleted Files from an ext3 or ext4 Partition"
+title: "Recovering Deleted Files"
 ---

+This post is specific to ext3 and ext4 partitions.

 Yesterday I accidentally invoked `bunzip2` without the `--keep` flag.
 This made me lose the original, compressed file.
 It would be complicated to get it